Lisa Davis Lisa Davis

 tough times

-Our board came together to strategize on next steps in the event we receive no federal funding going forward.
+Our board came together to strategize on next steps in the event we receive limited or no funding.
 These conversations and workgroup planning sessions are ongoing.
-For now, we are waiting to see if funding will come through, but are cognizant that we will need major modifications to our operations and vision if funding is cut or eliminated and this could greatly impact our residents.
+For now, we are cognizant that we will need major modifications to our operations and vision if funding is cut or eliminated and this could greatly impact our residents.

-The following foundations helped to expand our portfolio and this has granted us financial stability in tumultuous times:
+The following foundations helped to expand our portfolio last year:

 The Weinberg Foundation